 Organised by the Rotary Club, the Camberwell Sunday Market is takes place on Sunday morning and offers an eclectic mix of stallholders selling clothes, antiques, food and anything else you can imagine.

 For the price of a gold coin, i.e. either a $1 or $2 Australian coin, you can spend hours browsing through the huge market.

 The Camberwell area also had several nice cafes and we wound up at Hash, a café with a made-for-Instagram cotton floss hot chocolate drink.
 The hot chocolate comes served in a beaker and the kids had fun pouring it like a mad scientist over the cotton floss-filled cup.

 What a wonderful way to end off our Melbourne family holiday!
 Thank you for such an marvellous and epic time Down Under!

 Book Your Attraction Tickets with Klook

 We booked our attraction tickets through online travel platform Klook.
+Doing so was really easy and we were able to make bookings to the various attractions really easily.
 Here are the links to the various attractions we visited.

 - Melbourne Zoo